ls-1801/scheduler-interface/README.md

 The Spark-Operator Service account is dependent on the release name.
 The Service account is specified inside the BatchJob Manifest and may need to be adjusted if the `SparkApplication` fails due to the service account not existing.
 If the installation uses the `esi` release name the spark operator service account is called `esi-spark-operator`

+Although the additional Kube Scheduler name is configurable, the modified Flink-Operator currently assumes Kube Scheduler to be called external-scheduler.
+Same applies to the priority classes, Flink-Operator uses high-priority for its pods.

 ### Evaluation setup